SiliconLabs/peripheral_examples_simplicity_sdk/series2/emu/em23_voltage_scaling/readme.txt

    Connect these leads to a multimeter to measure the current consumption of the device.

+Board:  Silicon Labs EFR32xG26 Radio Board (BRD4117A) +
+        Wireless Starter Kit Mainboard
+Device: EFR32MG26B420F3200IM48
+PB01  - push button PB0
+PB02  - LED0
+PC01  - USART0 MOSI
+PC02  - USART0 MISO
+PC03  - USART0 SCLK
+PC04  - USART0 CS

 Note for Testing on xG27:
-On BRD4194A, VMCU is a 3.3V supply that powers AVDD and IOVDD on xG27.
+On BRD4194A, VMCU is a 3.3V supply that powers AVDD and IOVDD.
 In the datasheet, current consumption test conditions have AVDD and IOVDD powered by either the DC-DC at 1.8V, an external 1.8V supply, or an external 3.0V supply.
 Due to the design of the radio board, this board does not replicate the datasheet test conditions for current consumption, and the measured value may differ from the datasheet value.
 On BRD4111A, the VMCU is the input to an on-board voltage regulator that outputs 1.5V, which is then connected to the boost DC-DC input, VBAT.
 This additional voltage regulator consumes an extra 10 to 12 uA of current and will make the